-The City of Cape Town will review and update the Municipal Disaster Risk Management Plan when deemed necessary, as required by Section 53 of the Disaster Management Act, 57 of 2002.
+The City of Cape Town will regularly review and update the Municipal Disaster Risk Management Plan, as required by Section 53 of the Disaster Management Act, 57 of 2002.

-ABBREVIATIONS 13.
+13. ABBREVIATIONS

 The following abbreviations are used in the Municipal Disaster Risk Management Plan:-